gr8lawrence/seniorHT/README.md

 ## Notes

 * The main file for this thesis [honors_thesis_markdown.Rmd](https://github.com/gr8lawrence/seniorHT/blob/master/honors_thesis_markdown.Rmd) provides a walkthrough of my work.
-* Datasets have not been uploaded.
+* Datasets used in this project were uploaded to the 'dataset_used' folder.